-- 1) VOC catalyst (three-way catalyst), positive crankcase ventilation, and natural gas, LPG, or propane as fuel - 2) Positive crankcase ventilation and natural gas, LPG, or propane as fuel d.
-Step 4 - Cost effectiveness analysis
+- 1) VOC catalyst (three-way catalyst) and positive crankcase ventilation - 2) Positive crankcase ventilation

-A cost effective analysis must be performed for all control options in the list from Step 3 in the order of their ranking to determine the cost effective option with the lowest emissions.
+A cost effective analysis must be performed for all control options in the list from Step 3 in the order of their ranking to determine the cost effective option with the lowest emissions e.
+Step 5 - Select BACT

-This facility is classified as a small emitter, per the District's BACT Policy (dated 11/9/99) Section III.D, as facility-wide emissions are less than [two tons per year of each affected pollutant or 40 lbs/day for NO_X, 220 lbs/day for CO, and 30 lbs/day each for VOC, PM10, and SO_X].
+This facility is classified as a small emitter, per the District's BACT Policy (dated 11/9/99) Section III.D, as facility-wide emissions are less than 40 lbs/day for NO_X, 220 lbs/day for CO, and 30 lbs/day each for VOC, PM{10} , and SO_X .
 Therefore, per the District's BACT Policy (dated 11/9/99) Section IX.E.1, technologically feasible BACT and a cost effective analysis is not required.